Dysman/bgTools-playerPrefsEditor/README.md

 The plugin provides *manual* and *UPM* installation.

+Additionally it's available on the [Unity Asset Store](http://u3d.as/1RLa).

 ### Manual
 Place the PlayerPrefsEditor folder somewhere in your project.
 It's not relevant where it's located, the plugin will find all of its files by itself.